 Font and Colors

 The logo features a blue color typical of computer companies.
 In this niche, it is associated with logic, technology, and programming, complementing the image of a developer.
 The light shade touches on themes of the sky, dreams, and aspirations toward the sun, supporting the story of the Greek giant.
-The company believes that the internet contributes to the development of civilization and dreams of participating in Earth’s future.
+The company believes that the internet contributes to the development of civilization and dreams of playing a role in Earth’s future.

 Unusual elements are added to the letters, giving the font a unique touch: arc-shaped crossbars on the A and slanted glyphs on the L.